SCP, by default, operates via port 22 much like SFTP and similar transfer protocols.

 3. FreeSSHd

-Another generalized SSH server solution boasting all the expected SSH features – strong encryption and security, authentication even over internet/WAN, and more.
+Another generalized SSH server solution boasts all the expected SSH features – strong encryption and security, authentication even over the internet/WAN, and more.

 Pros: